Chang'e 3 lander [NAOC]

 The 120 kg rover, named Yutu, is deployed after landing from the lander to explore areas surrounding the landing spot.
 It is powered by solar arrays, which allow operation during the lunar day.
 During the night, it remains inactive and is heated by a RHU (Radioactive Heater Unit).
 It carries a 20 kg payload consisting of panoramic cameras for live viedeo and two spectrometers, one operating in the infrared, the other using alpha particles and X-rays.
 Also it carries a ground penetrating radar to inspect the composition of the soil and the structure of the crust beneath it.

-A similar second rover mission called Chang'e 4 is planned to land on the lunar far side in 2018 and is to communicate via the Chang'e 4 Relay satellite.
+A similar second rover mission called Chang'e 4 is planned to land on the lunar far side in 2018, deploy the Yutu 2 and is to communicate via the Queqiao (Chang'e 4 Relay) satellite.

 The Chang'e 4 lander carries following payloads: